invoke-ai/InvokeAI/docs/installation/INSTALL_SOURCE.md

     inflating: invokeAI\readme.txt
     ```

+3. If you are a Macintosh user, you may need to authorize the InvokeAI
+   installer by opening a terminal window and typing `xcode-select
+   --install`.
+Alternatively, you may install Xcode thorugh a graphical
+   user interface.
+Information is available at https://www.freecodecamp.org/news/how-to-download-and-install-xcode/

+   If installation fails with an `EnvironmentNameNotFound` error, then
+   you will need to install Xcode!!

-3. If you are using a desktop GUI, double-click the installer file.
+4. If you are using a desktop GUI, double-click the installer file.
 It will be
     named `install.bat` on Windows systems and `install.sh` on Linux and
     Macintosh systems.

-4. Alternatively, from the command line, run the shell script or .bat file:
+5. Alternatively, from the command line, run the shell script or .bat file:

     ```cmd
     C:\Documents\Linco> cd invokeAI
     C:\Documents\Linco\invokeAI> install.bat
     ```

-5. Sit back and let the install script work.
+6. Sit back and let the install script work.
 It will install various binary
     requirements including Conda, Git and Python, then download the current
     InvokeAI code and install it along with its dependencies.